Coverage for src/task/views.py: 0%

 7from django_celery_results.models import TaskResult

-9from task.receiver import subscribe
+9from task.receiver import get_last_event, last_event, start_receiver, subscribe

 10from task.runner import get_active_task